-The online FAFSA may be signed electronically using an FSA ID username and password.
-Students and parents must have separate FSA IDs.
-Please note that unless the student is independent per federal guidelines, both student and parents are required to "sign" the FAFSA for it to be considered complete.
-The same FSA IDs can be used each year the FAFSA is filed.
-Students also have the option to download and print a signature page.
-Once signed by the student and parent, the signature page should be mailed to the Department of Education, not the Office of Financial Aid.
+The online FAFSA may be signed, consented to and acknowledged electronically using an FSA ID/Studentaid.gov account.
+Students and parents must have separate FSA ID/Studentaid.gov accounts.
+Please note that unless the student is independent per federal guidelines, both student and parents are required to "sign, consent and acknowledge" the FAFSA for it to be considered complete.
+The same FSA ID/Studentaid.gov accounts can be used each year the FAFSA is filed.

-When utilizing the IRS Data Retrieval Tool, users' tax return information will be encrypted and hidden from view on the IRS DRT web page, as well as on the online Student Aid Report (SAR) and the FAFSA webpage.
+When utilizing the FA-DDX, contributors' tax return information will be encrypted and hidden from view on the FAFSA application, as well as on the online FAFSA Submission Summary (FSS) and the FAFSA webpage.
 This is to address privacy and security concerns.
 Applicants will also be informed that they have successfully transferred their tax return information, and the completed FAFSA will be sent to schools.

-The student will receive a Student Aid Report (SAR) from the federal processor after completing the FAFSA.
+The student will receive a (FSS) from the federal processor after completing the FAFSA.
 This form provides an opportunity for the student to correct any errors on the original application.
 If the initial FAFSA was completed using estimated tax return data, the FAFSA should be updated once tax returns have been filed.
 The information on the FAFSA is sent to the college electronically if the student has listed Dickinson's Federal School Code (003253) on the application.

 All applicants should apply for grant aid from their home state, although not all states award grant aid to students attending college in Pennsylvania.
 While some states have developed a separate state grant application, most use information from the FAFSA.
-For the 2023-24 award year the following states may provide assistance to their residents attending college in Pennsylvania: Delaware, Massachusetts, Ohio, Vermont, and West Virginia
+For the 2024-2025 award year the following states may provide assistance to their residents attending college in Pennsylvania: Delaware, Massachusetts, Ohio, Vermont, and West Virginia